U.S. tsunami warning system

 Although tsunamis cannot be prevented, there are things that communities and the public can do before, during, and after a tsunami that can save lives.
 A comprehensive and effective warning system requires that communities and individuals are prepared to respond to tsunamis and have taken steps to reduce potential impacts.

 — Number of TsunamiReady communities in March 2017 .

 In the United States, much of this work is conducted through the National Tsunami Hazard Mitigation Program (NTHMP), a federal/state partnership led by NOAA that also includes the Federal Emergency Management Agency, the U.S. Geological Survey, and 28 U.S. states and territories.
 The NTHMP works to reduce the impact of tsunamis through preparedness and mitigation activities that include public outreach and education, community planning (e.g., evacuation and land-use), hazard assessment, and warning guidance.

-NOAA’s TsunamiReady program helps communities prepare for tsunamis and minimize tsunami-related losses through better planning, education, and awareness.
+Established in coordination with the NTHMP, NOAA’s TsunamiReady program helps communities prepare for tsunamis and minimize tsunami-related losses through better planning, education, and awareness.
 The program is voluntary, and communities must meet certain guidelines to be recognized as TsunamiReady.

 National Weather Service Forecast Offices work with communities to support their tsunami preparedness efforts and help them become TsunamiReady.
 They also support the NOAA Tsunami Program by educating the public, local officials, and the media about tsunamis and tsunami safety.

 NOAA also provides education and preparedness services to international partners in the Pacific and the Caribbean through the International Information Centeroffsite link and the Caribbean Tsunami Warning Program, respectively.